espruino/EspruinoDocs/info/Troubleshooting.md

 Troubleshooting
 =============

-* KEYWORDS: Troubleshooting,Trouble,Help,Broken,Not Working
+* KEYWORDS: Troubleshooting,Trouble,Problems,Help,Broken,Not Working

 What follows is a quick list of potential problems and solutions.
-If your problem isn't covered here, please post in the [[Forum]].
+If your problem isn't covered here, please post in the [Forum](http://forum.espruino.com).
 If you have a problem that is not listed here and find a solution, please [[Contact Us]] and we'll add it here.

 Getting Started
 -------------